 Gumbo’s name traces back to the West African word for okra.
 But, in a typical twist of food evolution, not all Gumbos have okra.
 While some Gumbos are indeed thickened with the slimy green vegetable, others, in a nod to Choctaw influence, are thickened with file (a thickening powder from the American sassafras tree).

 Pick your Gumbo passion – a food trip to the deep south is not the same without enjoying a heaping bowl of the stuff.
-Options include Duck Gumbo, Crab Gumbo, Chicken and Sausage Gumbo and Gumbo z’Herbes, a (sort of) Vegetable Gumbo served on Friday during lent in Louisiana cities like New Orleans.
+Options include Duck Gumbo, Crab Gumbo, Chicken and Sausage Gumbo and Gumbo z’Herbes, a (sort of) Vegetable Gumbo served at New Orleans restaurants on Fridays during lent.

 Macaroni and Cheese seems so simple when moms across America feed their kids by opening Kraft boxes and creating one pot meals.
 More industrious cooks combine macaroni pasta with cheese sauce, sometimes adding chopped up Hot Dogs and a breadcrumb crust.
 Then there are chefs who create more elevated versions with added foodstuffs like lobster at big ticket restaurants.